The History and Legacy of Morris & Co.4th November 2021

 This bold collection sees a collaboration with acclaimed interior designer, Ben Pentreath.
 Classic designs are seen in vibrant turquoise, tomato red, and olive green.
 There's also a chocolate and cream neutral alternative.

-Seven stunning and sumptuously soft cotton velvet fabrics have been inspired by Morris' early influences from France.
-The rich colours of this collection lend themselves perfectly to luxurious upholstery.
+Stunning and sumptuously soft cotton velvet fabrics that have been inspired by Morris' early influences from his time in France.
+The rich colours of this collection lend themselves perfectly to luxurious upholstery and curtains.

 May Morris, the daughter of William, gained a reputation for her embroidered fabrics.
-These designs have been faithfully re-imagined in homage to her personal influence.
-They include beautiful embroidery and prints.
+Designs have been faithfully re-imagined in homage to her personal influence and include beautiful embroideries and prints.

 Wonderfully intricate Morris designs have been recreated in neutral colours to suit homes of every era.
 These beautiful fabric and wallpaper patterns can be update a period property or add to a modern look.

-William Morris was inspired to create these wallpaper and fabric designs by carpets and materials of the East.
-They are complemented by equally exotic designs found in Standen House and Wightwick Manor.
+William Morris created these wallpaper and fabric designs from inspirational carpets and materials taken from the East.
+They are complemented by equally exotic designs found in Country homes including Standen House and Wightwick Manor.

 This fabric and wallpaper collection was created from archival documents from 1870 to World War I. Beautiful patterns make timeless statement pieces, on sofas or feature walls and two-tone prints are perfect throughout a room.

 These wallpapers and fabrics are made using innovative printing techniques to recreate classic designs.
 They are the perfect way to update a country home whilst staying true to the original architecture and feel of the property.

 Woven fabric, prints, and wallpaper designs have been inspired by William Morris' best known works.
 There are re-interpretations of originals that are synonymous with the designer.
 There's also new designs inspired by them.

 This fabric and wallpaper collection has been created from documents in the William Morris archive.
-They were chosen to appeal to the Arts & Crafts revival.
-It's full of earthy tones and bold designs to match modern sensibilities.
+Chosen to appeal to the Arts & Crafts revival, it's full of earthy tones and bold designs are to match more modern sensibilities.

 Our Favourite Morris & Co.
 Fabric and Wallpaper Designs